cfgauss/r-novice-gapminder/_episodes/05-data-frames.md

 >                  stringsAsFactors = FALSE)
 > ~~~
 > {: .r}
+>
+> Note that the `stringsAsFactors` setting allows us to tell R that we want to preserve our
+> character fields and not have R convert them to factors.
+>
 > Make a data.frame that holds the following information for yourself:
 >
 > - first name